 This kind of bullying behavior has ethological roots in animal behavior.
 “As animals approach the age of puberty, they engage in aggressive behavior to achieve social dominance,” says Willard.
 “There is a sorting out process where they size each other up and use aggression against those who are weaker, or against rivals for dominance.
-Humans have two capabilities which allow us to rise above animal behavior: empathy (the ability to perceive how others feel); and the ability to reflect upon our own actions and recognize how others perceive us.”
+Humans have two capabilities that allow us to rise above animal behavior: empathy (the ability to perceive how others feel); and the ability to reflect upon our own actions and recognize how others perceive us.”

 Technology, such as cellphones and computers, distances us from the person we are talking to and “interferes with our ability to perceive how our actions impact other people.”
 Even worse, observes Willard, this interference takes place “at a time when the human brain is also undergoing a complete restructuring, when hormones are surging, when impulse control is low, and risk-taking behavior is at a high point.”
-Technology prevents adolescents from “using their human characteristics of empathy and reflection which should help us treat each other with kindness and compassion.”
+The technology prevents adolescents from “using their human characteristics of empathy and reflection which should help us treat each other with kindness and compassion.”

 So why do teens post mean things, or ridicule classmates, or exclude each other from group texts, or engage in “bullying” behaviors online?
-“In the research I have done, kids themselves will admit,” says Willard, “that times when they recognize they have engaged in hurtful conduct online is in two situations: when I was angry, or when that person had been hurtful to me.”
+“In the research, I have done, kids themselves will admit,” says Willard, “that times, when they recognize they have engaged in hurtful conduct online, is in two situations: when I was angry, or when that person had been hurtful to me.”
 This is where teaching good digital citizenship comes in.

 TEACHING GOOD ONLINE BEHAVIOR

 Good digital citizenship requires a certain set of skills.
-So how can you to prepare your teen for appropriate online behavior?
+So how can you prepare your teen for appropriate online behavior?

 - Mindfulness.
 Have a family rule for using social media or texting: do not post or press “Send” when you are angry.
 “Hands off the keyboard unless you are calm.
 Every kid needs to understand the very high likelihood that actions taken when they are angry or upset will backfire.”

-- Problem solving.
+- Problem-solving.
 Teach your child how to think through difficult situations for themselves.
 This way, says Willard, you help to empower your child and help them to feel they have agency over their online interaction with their peers.

-Here is a step-by-step approach for problem solving when something happens online to your teen that is upsetting or harmful.
+Here is a step-by-step approach for problem-solving when something happens online to your teen that is upsetting or harmful.
 Teach your son or daughter to go through these steps before they respond to something upsetting online.